sotrh/learn-wgpu/docs/showcase/windowless/README.md

 ## Main is not asyncable

 The `main()` method can't return a future, so we can't use the `async` keyword.
 We'll get around this by putting our code into a different function so that we can block on it in `main()`.
-You'll need to use a crate that can poll futures such as the [futures crate](https://docs.rs/futures).
+You'll need to use a crate that can poll futures such as the [pollster crate](https://docs.rs/pollster).

 ```rust
 async fn run() {